ShizukaDonaghue/luve/README.md

 <img src="docs/images/product-review.png" width=700>

 If the user is the author of the review, the vertical ellipsis is available next to the posting date.
-The "edit" button navigates the user to Edit Review page, and the "delete" button triggers a model to confirm the deletion.
+The "edit" button navigates the user to the Edit Review page, and the "delete" button triggers a model to confirm the deletion.

 ### Edit Review Page